 - In a large bowl, whisk together the egg yolks and 1/2 cup of natural sweetener xylitol for about 1 minute or until the yolks become pale in color.

-- Add the vanilla extract and salt, and whisk to combine everything well.
+- Add the vanilla extract and salt.
+Whisk to combine everything well.
 Set aside.

 - In the bowl of a standard electric mixer fitted with the whisk attachment, beat the egg whites at medium speed for about 1 minute.
 Sprinkle in the remaining 2 tablespoons of natural sweetener xylitol, and continue to beat the egg whites until they are very white, firm and fluffy.
 The eggs whites will be ready when you turn the bowl upside down and the egg whites don’t fall out.